csdms/agu-2019/README.md

 # Exploring Surface Processes: How to Build Coupled Models

-A workshop at the 2019 AGU Fall Meeting.
+*A hands-on workshop on model coupling at the 2019 AGU Fall Meeting*

 ## Instructors